Sreedev/data-engineering-interview-questions/README.md

      * Your first step would be to understand the outline of the entire product to comprehend the complete requirements and scope.
 Your second step would be to look into the details and reasons for each metric.
 Think about as many issues that could occur, and it helps you to create a more robust system with a suitable level of granularity.<br><br>
 * **What was the algorithm you used on a recent project?** <br>
      * Can ask some follow-up questions like: Why did you choose this algorithm, and can you contrast this with other similar ones?, What is the scalability of this algorithm with more data?
 Are you happy with the results?
 If you were given more time, what could you improve?<br><br>
+* **How can you deploy a big data solution?** <br>
+     * Data Integration/Ingestion: In this step, the extraction of data using data sources like RDBMS, Salesforce, SAP, MySQL is done.<br>
+     * Data storage: The extracted data would be stored in an HDFS or NoSQL database.<br>
+     * Data processing: the last step should be deploying the solution using processing frameworks like MapReduce, Pig, and Spark.<br><br>

 ### Python Questions
  * **How do you perform web scraping in Python?**